-Giselle M. Rodriguez is a Boston immigration lawyer in Jamaica Plain who helps clients with the full range of immigration challenges, including citizenship and naturalization.
+Giselle M. Rodriguez is a Boston immigration lawyer who helps clients with the full range of immigration challenges, including citizenship and naturalization.
 She is bilingual (English & Spanish).
 Contact Giselle today to discuss your case, or read on to learn more.

 Citizenship vs. Naturalization: How Are They Different?

 Citizenship is often the last step in the overall immigration process.
-Before delving into its processes and requirements, it is important to distinguish between the terms “citizenship” and “naturalization.”
+Before we get into its processes and requirements, it is important to distinguish between the terms “citizenship” and “naturalization.”

-Essentially, the process of naturalization leads to acquiring citizenship by a lawful permanent resident if he or she successfully meets a list of requirements established by the Immigration and Nationality Act (INA).
-Citizenship, on the other hand, is acquired by U.S. citizen parents by birth or after birth – of course with its own requirements of eligibility.
+The process of naturalization allows a lawful permanent resident to become a citizen if he or she successfully meets a list of requirements established by the Immigration and Nationality Act (INA).
+Citizenship, on the other hand, is granted to the children of US citizens at birth or, in some cases, after birth.

 - Right to vote